Riley-Py/UWaterloo-Work/Dependence of Reaction Rate on Concentration.md

 - $n$ is the order of reaction with respect to B

 The higher that $k$ is, the faster the reaction goes.
 The reaction rate has units of $mol/(L \cdot s)$

+The exponent describes the *order* of reaction.
+For example, if $m = 1$ and $n = 0$, then the reaction is *first order* for A and *zero order* for B.  The sum of reactants is *overall order* for reaction.
+These exponents must be obtained expe